Christina of Denmark: Regent of Lorraine

 Francis died on 12 June 1545, leaving Christina as Regent of Lorraine and the guardian of her minor son.
 His will was contested by a party headed by Count Jean I de Salm (d.
 1560), who regarded Christina as a puppet of the emperor, and so wished to place her brother-in-law as her co-regent.
-Christina, being pregnant at the time, postponed the funeral, withdrew to her dower estate, and sent word to Charles V. On 6 August, after mediation from the emperor, Christina and her brother-in-law were declared co-regents during the minority, with both of their seals necessary to issue orders, but with Christina as the main regent with sole custody of the minor monarch.
+Christina, having recently given birth to her third child, Dorothea 24 May 1545, postponed the funeral, withdrew to her dower estate, and sent word to Charles V. On 6 August, after mediation from the emperor, Christina and her brother-in-law were declared co-regents during the minority, with both of their seals necessary to issue orders, but with Christina as the main regent with sole custody of the minor monarch.
 In October 1546, she hosted the French king at Bar, who tried to convince her to marry the Count of Aumale.
 However, she refused to marry again.
 Christina was present at the Diet of Augsburg in 1547 with her aunt Mary of Hungary and dowager princess Anne of Orange.
 A marriage was discussed between Christina and king Sigismund of Poland during the diet.
 She was also courted by Albert Alcibiades, Margrave of Brandenburg-Kulmbach and Burgrave of Nuremberg, whose infatuation with her attracted attention.
 She opposed the marriage of her brother-in-law Nicolas of Vaudemont and Margaret of Egmont, because she feared it would displease France.
 In March 1549, she made an official visit to Brussels to be present at the welcome of Prince Philip of Spain to the Netherlands.
 On this occasion, Philip gave her so much attention that it caused discontent, and she left for Lorraine to avoid any complications.
 In Lorraine, Christina was careful to maintain good relations to the Guise family, who were closely affiliated with the French court, and she had Stenay, Nancy and several other strongholds fortified against an expected French attack.
 In September 1550, she had Charles the Bold reburied in Lorraine.
 The same year, she attended the Diet of Augsburg for the second time, and was much celebrated as a hostess for the attending princes.
 In May 1551, she hosted her sister and brother-in-law in Lorraine.